publisha/publisha.github.io/pages/InDesignBookPanel.md

 ## Exporting to PDF

 When you are ready to export for print, then you should do this through the book panel context menu > Export Book to PDF.
 You will only see this item on the menu, if you have either selected all InDesign files in the book panel, or — you have selected none.

+**Note**: If you select 'Spreads' when exporting to PDF and you have single pages at the beginning or end of the chapters, then those pages will NOT be combined to spreads in the PDF.
+Printers usually require pages exported as single pages because they will conduct their own 'imposition' to put the pages into a printing order and signature.